orlandoferrer/VideoIndexer/README.md

 # Video Indexer
-Helps generate thumbnails from videos stored in Backblaze B2.
+Generate thumbnails from videos stored in Backblaze B2.